beeannah/cse15l-lab-reports/index.md

 ![image](https://github.com/beeannah/cse15l-lab-reports/assets/156740070/67cfd5c7-a4f0-4e34-b1a4-9e67240d7914)

 * When the command was ran, the working directory is `/home`.
 * The command was ran without any arguments, resulting in an output of nothing.
-The working directory is still `/home` since there was no argument that the current working directory would switch to.
+Since there was no argument, the current working directory changes to the 'home' directory.
 * Because the output printed nothing, this means that it finished with no errors.

 2. *Directory* as argument